MatchED: Crisp Edge Detection Using End-to-End, Matching-based Supervision¶

 TL;DR¶

-MatchED introduces a lightweight (~21K parameter) plug-and-play module that generates crisp (single-pixel-wide) edge maps by performing one-to-one bipartite matching between predicted and GT edge pixels during training, based on spatial distance and confidence.
-The module can be appended to any edge detector for end-to-end training, and for the first time matches or surpasses standard post-processing methods without relying on NMS and thinning.
+MatchED proposes a lightweight (approx. 21K parameters) plug-and-play module that generates crisp (single-pixel wide) edge maps through one-to-one bipartite matching based on spatial distance and confidence during training.
+It can be attached to any edge detector for end-to-end training and, for the first time, matches or exceeds standard post-processing methods without relying on NMS and thinning.

 Background & Motivation¶

-Background: Edge detection is a fundamental problem in computer vision, underpinning downstream tasks such as depth estimation, semantic segmentation, and image generation.
-Modern deep learning edge detectors (HED, RCF, PiDiNet, RankED, SAUGE, etc.) have achieved significant progress in detection accuracy, yet nearly all methods rely on a standard post-processing pipeline to produce the final single-pixel-wide edge maps: Non-Maximum Suppression (NMS) followed by skeleton-based thinning.
+Background: Edge detection is a fundamental computer vision problem supporting downstream tasks such as depth estimation, semantic segmentation, and image generation.
+Modern deep learning edge detectors (eED, RCF, PiDiNet, RankED, SAUGE, etc.) have achieved significant progress in detection accuracy.
+However, almost all methods rely on a standard post-processing pipeline to produce final single-pixel wide edge maps: first applying Non-Maximum Suppression (NMS), followed by skeleton-based thinning.

-Limitations of Prior Work: NMS and skeleton thinning are hand-crafted, non-differentiable algorithms that completely block end-to-end optimization.
-This introduces three core issues: (i) training optimizes a "thick" edge probability map while testing employs post-processing to yield "thin" edges, creating a train-test protocol inconsistency; (ii) post-processing hyperparameters (NMS window size, boundary decay, etc.) require separate tuning and cannot be optimized via gradients; (iii) the few methods that attempt to directly generate crisp edges (LPCB, CATS, DiffusionEdge, CPD, etc.) still require post-processing to achieve satisfactory performance.
+Limitations of Prior Work: NMS and skeleton thinning are hand-crafted, non-differentiable algorithms that block the end-to-end optimization path.
+This leads to three core issues: (i) the model optimizes "thick" edge probability maps during training while using post-processing to obtain "thin" edges during testing, causing a train-test protocol inconsistency; (ii) post-processing hyperparameters (NMS window size, boundary decay, etc.) require manual tuning and cannot be optimized via gradients; (iii) the few attempts to directly generate crisp edges (LPCB, CATS, DiffusionEdge, CPD, etc.) still require post-processing to achieve satisfactory performance.

-Key Challenge: Edge annotations themselves are spatially imprecise due to human labeling bias, resulting in positional offsets between predictions and GT.
-To compensate, models tend to produce thicker edge responses to "hedge" against annotation noise.
-The only prior attempt to address this, GLR, refines labels using a fixed Canny-guided preprocessing step before training, but cannot dynamically adapt to the model's evolving predictions during training.
+Key Challenge: Edge annotations themselves possess spatial imprecision (human labeling bias), leading to positional offsets between predictions and ground truths (GT).
+To cover these offsets, models tend to output thick edge responses to "hedge" against annotation noise.
+The only method attempting to solve this, GLR, uses fixed Canny guidance to refine labels before training but cannot dynamically adapt to the evolving predictions of the model.

-Goal: (a) How to enable edge detectors to directly output single-pixel-wide crisp edges? (b) How to align training objectives with test-time evaluation? (c) How to design a universal module attachable to any existing detector?
+Goal: (a) Enable edge detectors to directly output single-pixel wide crisp edges. (b) Align training objectives with testing evaluation. (c) Design a universal module that can be attached to any existing detector.

-Key Insight: The authors draw inspiration from matching in object detection (e.g., DETR's bipartite matching)—if a one-to-one optimal matching between predicted and GT edge pixels can be established at each training iteration, each predicted pixel is assigned to at most one GT pixel, naturally preventing multiple responses from collapsing onto the same GT and producing thick edges.
-The matching simultaneously considers spatial distance and confidence, with the distance threshold aligned to the evaluation protocol to ensure train-test consistency.
+Key Insight: Inspiration is drawn from matching concepts in object detection (such as bipartite matching in DETR).
+If one-to-one optimal matching between predicted edge pixels and GT edge pixels can be established in each training iteration, each predicted pixel is assigned to only one GT pixel, naturally preventing the "thick edge" problem where multiple responses correspond to the same GT.
+Matching considers both spatial distance and confidence, with the distance threshold aligned with the evaluation protocol to ensure train-test consistency.

 Core Idea: Replace non-differentiable post-processing with differentiable matching-based supervision, directly producing crisp edges through prediction-GT bipartite matching during training.